vigneshsweekaran/flipdazed.github.io/_posts/2019-10-15-03-The-python-interpreter.md

  - an arrow signalling which bit of code was bad
  - An error type and description of the error

-Now try
+Lets write your first function (Note we will cover functions properly in section 8) as follows

 ```python
 >>> def hello_world():
 ...     print(HelloWorld)
 ```

-and then
+This function will execute everything indented until it hits a non-indented block (or a `return` / `yeild` statement).
+If this was `c++` we would instantly get an error as before.

+However in `python` we won't get an error until the line itself is actually ran - similar to `VBA`

 ```python
 >>> hello_world()
 ```

-this is one of the biggest weaknesses of `python` and why most core quant libraries are still built in `java` or `C++`.
+This is one of the biggest weaknesses of `python` and why most core quant libraries are still built in `java` or `C++`.
 Most of the bugs you create will be due to this.

-NB: You're not expected to fix this code yet!
+**NB** You're not expected to fix this code yet!
 Just move onto the next exercise :)

 ### Next Topic
 {:toc}